The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 By moving around and being active, kids with cerebral palsy can prevent the onset of pressure sores, decreased metabolic rate, muscle atrophy, and many other health problems.

-Try these activities with your child and see for yourself how effortless it can be to keep them engaged and performing the repetitions they need.
+Try these activities with your child and see for yourself how effortless it can be to keep them engaged and healthy.